South Koreans Back Moon In Pandemic Poll - UrduPoint

 Turnout was the highest for a generation, and an exit poll by national broadcaster KBS projected the ruling Democratic party and a sister organisation would take between 155 and 178 places in the 300-seat National Assembly.

-Voters in obligatory masks lined up at least one metre (three feet) apart outside polling stations and had their temperatures checked before being allowed in.
+Voters in obligatory masks lined up at least one meter (three feet) apart outside polling stations and had their temperatures checked before being allowed in.

 All had to clean their hands with sanitiser and don plastic gloves, while those with fevers cast their ballots in separate booths that were disinfected after each use.